jspm/jspm-cli/README.md

 The `baseURL` in the configuration file will be updated to the build directory, and the app will load its resources from there.

 To try out a demonstration of this, [clone the ES6 demo repo here](https://github.com/jspm/demo-es6).

-### Command Options

-Use `-f` or `--force` with the install command to overwrite and redownload all dependencies.

-Use `-h` or `--https` to download with https instead of alternative protocols.

-Use `-o` or `--override` to force-set the package override for a package that needs extra configuration.
-See https://github.com/jspm/registry#testing-package-overrides.

 ### Rate Limits